M.S. Economics FAQs

 How does the online format work?

-For online courses, CCU students utilize Blackboard Learn, a leading solution in electronic education, to participate in classes that blend the latest in eLearning technology with the latest business theory and practice.
-Students attend classes electronically, do research using the Internet, exchange e-mail, and participate in online discussions.
+The master's in Economics classes blend the latest eLearning technology with the latest educational theory and practice.
+Students attend classes online, do research using the Internet, exchange emails, and participate in online discussions.
 Even assignments and tests are submitted online.
-Weekly assignments are required, but the course design generally allows participants to complete coursework at the times and places that work best for them prior to scheduled deadlines.
+Weekly assignments are required, but the course design generally allows participants to complete coursework at the times and places that work best for them before scheduled deadlines.

 Apply for Free